Skip to main content

 Remote access

 By default the WednesdayAI gateway binds to loopback (127.0.0.1) and is only reachable from the machine it runs on.
-This is intentional — it avoids exposing the gateway to your local network or the internet before you have auth configured.
-This page explains the supported ways to access the gateway remotely.
+This is intentional — it avoids exposing the gateway before auth is configured.

-Tailscale Serve creates an HTTPS endpoint on your tailnet (your private network of Tailscale-connected devices) that proxies to the local gateway.
-The gateway itself stays bound to loopback; Tailscale handles routing and TLS.
-Prerequisites: Tailscale installed and logged in on the gateway host.
-Config (~/.openclaw/openclaw.json):
+Tailscale Serve creates an HTTPS endpoint on your tailnet that proxies to the local gateway.
+The gateway stays on loopback; Tailscale handles routing and TLS.

 {